 Federal student loans don’t fully cover the cost of attendance for many students, and some students may consider tapping into private student loans as well.

-Private lenders do set their own requirements, and some students may find it challenging to qualify for a private loan if they have:
+Private lenders set their own requirements, however, and some students may find it challenging to qualify for a private loan if they have:

 • Little to no income